 Black construction paper can be used in place of card stock.

 Cut out a seed shape from the cardboard.
 A seed shape is an oval that is pointed at the top end.
+It looks similar to a tear drop shape.
 The cardboard seed will be your pattern.

 Draw a seed shape on the cardboard before cutting.
-This drawing can act as a cutting guide.
+This drawing can act as a template or cutting guide.

 Using the white chalk pencil, trace the cardboard seed onto the black paper.